 Some University employees became members of the California Public Employees' Retirement System (CalPERS) before UCRP was established and continued to participate in CalPERS during their University employment after UCRP was established.
-The University of California contributed to CalPERS on behalf of these UC-affiliated CalPERS members.
+The University of California contributed to CalPERS on behalf of these members.
 The UC-VERIP is a single-employer defined benefit pension plan established by the University that provides lifetime supplemental retirement income and survivor benefits to UC-VERIP members who elected early retirement under CalPERS.

 Generally, to participate in the UC-VERIP, an eligible employee was required to elect concurrent retirement under CalPERS and the UC-VERIP effective October 1, 1991, and must have had a combined age plus service credit equal to 80 years as of September 30, 1991, if classified as a Qualified Academic Senate Faculty Member, or equal to 75 years if not classified as a Qualified Academic Senate Faculty Member.
 Of 1,579 eligible employees, 879 elected to retire under the UC-VERIP.
-As of June 30, 2020 and 2019, there were 422 and 450 retirees and beneficiaries, respectively, receiving benefits under the UC-VERIP.
+As of June 30, 2022 and 2021, there were 334 and 384 retirees and beneficiaries, respectively, receiving benefits under the UC-VERIP.
 After eligible employees elected to participate, the UC-VERIP was closed to future participation.